criticalmaps/criticalmaps-ios/README.md

 NOTES:
 - Be sure to merge the latest from "upstream" before making a pull request!
-- Please use "iPhone 5s (iOS 12.2)" simulator for snapshot testing (because Travis is running the tests with this device)
+- Please use the simulator specified in Fastfile ("snapshot_test" lane) to run snapshot tests

 ### Open Source & Copying